SpiritBaker/Difficulty-and-AI/README.md

 Other changes:
 - Added 10 Idea slots in a balanced way.
+- Added 5 terrain types to the game, replacing most of the vanilla ones, reworking problem arias of the map.
+The source of the Images is CK3.
 - Tweaks to ideas and policies, to make more idea groups relevant.
 - Rebalanced the amount of discipline in the game.
 When AI started stacking discipline like player would, the game become obnoxious.
 - More meaningful advisers.